macimax/WIKI_STEPMANIA/Actor-Definitions.md

 A list of classes and what constructors and commands they take.
 All classes are prefixed with `Def.` when used in a lua file.

+Usually you would use LoadActor(), which loads the correct actor for you.

 # Universal
 These constructors & commands can be used in ANY class.